American Literature Association

 Proposals from individuals and program information from author societies should be sent to Professor Olivia Carr Edenfield via email (firstname.lastname@example.org) by January 30, 2015 following the instructions below:

 ALA Conference Housing Information: The Westin Copley Place will offer a conference rate of $179 for a single or double room (triples are $199).
-Information on making hotel reservations will be posted by January 30, 2015.
+Conference attendees should visit ALA 2015 Housing to learn more about the event and to book, modify, or cancel a reservation from December 8, 2014 to May 30, 2015.

 Conference Details: For the 2015 conference, the ALA will again rely on electronic submission of program information and conference proposals.
 As usual, the societies that make up the American Literature Association will organize much of the program.
 Individual societies will issue their own calls for papers, which may be listed on the ALA website as well as on the societies’ own website and publications.
 Guidelines for author societies are detailed towards the end of this notice.
 Individuals may also propose papers or panels to the conference director by January 30, 2015.
 Preference will be given to papers and panels that represent authors, genres, or topics that are not covered by the societies that make up the ALA.
 Proposals must follow the guidelines described at the end of this notice.